The Junior Guides Team

 Whether rafting is a sport for these folks, a part-time avocation, or full-time career, it's had a profound effect on each of us.
 This is why we choose to spend the time and effort to share it with you and your children.
 We hope you'll get from rafting and a whitewater adventure the same things we've experienced in our lives: adventure, teamwork, leadership.

-See profiles below to meet some of our main characters.
+See profiles below to meet some of our main characters, who make guest appeaances at differnet camp sessions.

 Sarah Canfield is Founder and Chairperson of the Junior Guides Board of Directors and the spiritual center of our program.
 Sarah launched Junior Guides Raft Camp in 2010 with her late husband, Spencer Rubin.
 (More on that below.)